 Taking advantage of cloud-based services is a cost- and time-effective way for SMBs to ensure they are offering their customers a comparative experience to the heavy hitters in their industry.
 Regular fluctuations in growth and development can have a major impact on IT needs, and cloud computing offers the flexibility SMBs need to adjust to their varying demands.
-When it comes to cloud service implementation, the platform you choose can be just as important as the services you select.
+When it comes to the implementation of a cloud service provider, the platform you choose can be just as important as the services you select.
 Today, Azure and AWS (Amazon Web Services) are two of the largest and most developed cloud computing platforms.

 Each offers a variety of benefits to users, but it’s important to choose the option that best fits your needs.
 Read on to find out how these established cloud platforms compare and which is better suited to helping your SMB grow.

 When it comes to usability, Azure is an easy choice.
-Azure is offered by Microsoft and integrates easily with the other Microsoft programs that many SMBs already use.
+Azure is a public cloud computing platform offered by Microsoft and integrates easily with the other Microsoft programs that many SMBs already use.
 From a development standpoint, the platform’s familiar setup allows companies to set up their cloud computing quickly and confidently.
 AWS offers greater customization options.
 However, the platform requires a much steeper learning curve and is likely to be less intuitive for developers who are not already familiar with it.
-This is an important distinction for business owners who may not have the budget for an IT professional on staff.
+This is an important distinction for business owners who may not have the budget for an IT support professional on staff.

 Which Platform Offers the Most Flexibility?

 The needs of most SMBs are constantly changing, so it helps to have a wide variety of apps available to assist with growing needs and to have the ability to incorporate them quickly.
-AWS and Azure both offer excellent app deployment options to developers.
-AWS has the edge when it comes to configurations once you become familiar with the platform, but Microsoft has the advantage regarding available cloud apps.
-New features are being added to Azure regularly as Microsoft leverages its development knowledge to create the most comprehensive cloud experience for its platform clients.
+Azure and AWS services both offer excellent app deployment options to developers.
+AWS has the edge when it comes to configurations once you become familiar with the virtual private cloud platform, but Microsoft has the advantage regarding available cloud apps.
+New features are being added to Microsoft Azure‘s virtual network regularly as Microsoft leverages its development knowledge to create the most comprehensive cloud environment for its platform clients.

 What about Hybrid Cloud Options?